OneAmo/.github/.github/pull_request_template.md

 - [ ] Vulnerabilities have been considered and prevented
 - [ ] Optimized space & time code complexity
 - [ ] Added unit tests for edge cases
-- [ ] Added Unit tests with 80% - 100% code coverage
+- [ ] Added unit tests with 80% - 100% code coverage
 - [ ] Variables and functions naming is semantic and easy to understand
-- [ ] Code documented follows IPO rules
+- [ ] Documented code followed by IPO rules

 After PR merged:

 - [ ] Deployed on `staging` and confirmed working
-- [ ] Deployed on `production` and confirmed working
+- [ ] Deployed on `production` and checked off issue outputs